Microsoft/azure-docs.pt-pt/articles/cosmos-db/mongodb-feature-support-36.md

 ## <a name="sessions"></a>Sessões

-A Azure Cosmos DB ainda não suporta comandos de sessões laterais do servidor.
+A Azure Cosmos DB ainda não suporta comandos de sessões do lado do servidor.

 ## <a name="next-steps"></a>Passos seguintes